 First, often the retailer will send you an abandoned cart email notifying you that you forgot to complete your order and

-beg you remind you to come back to their website to finalize it.
+beg you remind you to return to their website to finalize your purchase.

 Often, they will even include a coupon or other discount to entice you to complete your order.